jdwil/unify/docs/markdown/user/unify.md

 of a command, which Unify will execute.
 The remaining lines are the expected output of the command.
 In this case, nothing, since we ran with the quiet flag.

-The following would work as well:
+The following is also a valid, passing test:

 ```shell
 $ ./bin/unify --help